-Director of the Center for Leadership and Involvement (or Director) is the Director of the Center for Leadership and Involvement of the University or designee.
+Director of the Center for Leadership & Involvement (or Director) is the Director of the Center for Leadership & Involvement of the University or designee.

 Disciplinary Sanction means any action affecting the status of an RSO, as an RSO, that is imposed in response to the organization’s misconduct.
 The term includes, but is not limited to, educational programming, restitution, community service activities, apology letters, probation (including denial of specified University privileges), suspension, termination or other such sanctions deemed appropriate by the Committee.

 Discrimination (Discriminatory), as referred to in this Policy, is determined based on Regent Policy 30-06, which states:

 “That, upon recommendation of the UW System President, the Board of Regents adopts the following policy on the recognition of student organizations: Student organizations that select their members or officers on the basis of commitment to a set of beliefs (e.g., religious or political beliefs) may limit membership, officer positions, or participation in the organization to students who, upon individual inquiry, affirm that they support the organization’s goals and agree with its beliefs, so long as no student is excluded from membership, officer positions, or participation on the basis of his or her race, color, creed other than commitment to the beliefs of the organization, religion, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status or parental status, or, unless exempt under Title IX, sex.”

 Egregious Behavior is conduct which is extreme and outrageous, exceeding all bounds usually tolerated by the University community.
 This behavior must be a violation of UWS 14, 17, 18 and/or student organization policy, as determined by the University.